thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 part of their dialect JARs.
 All you need to do is create an XML file that conforms to the schema above, then bundle that XML file with your JAR.

+When writing documentation to appear in the content assist, you can either:
+ - refer to an existing class file, using its Javadocs as the help text
+ - or write your own documentation in a `<documentation>` element in the XML

-Some notes on where you put that file:
+When including the XML file with your JAR, some notes on where you put that file:

  - it cannot go in the default package
  - the directory it goes in must be a valid Java package name